Second Baptist Church hosts 156th Anniversary celebration

 "Times are changing, but Christ is forever.
 I would hope that people would recognize the teachings of Christ and we can be kinder to each other.
 The whole Do unto others things will never be an old passage."
 Golden said.

-Another member of the planning committee was Jessica Moseley.
-Moseley is a recent alumna of the University of Missouri.
+Another member of the planning committee was Jessica Mosely.
+Mosely is a recent alumna of the University of Missouri.
 She has dedicated her time to Second Missionary Baptist Church for the last five years.
 She and Golden are a part of the health and wellness ministry.
 One of their projects is glucose screenings once a month.

-"Everything is easy when you're used to doing it, but stepping out of that comfort zone, to me, that's when you get more rewards and blessings," Moseley said.
+"Everything is easy when you're used to doing it, but stepping out of that comfort zone, to me, that's when you get more rewards and blessings," Mosely said.

 "We don't have to be professional.
 I'm no professional.
-I'm just Jessica," Moseley said.
+I'm just Jessica," Mosely said.
 "If you just take that little leap of faith, that's all you need.
 You never know what you'll be in a few years."
-Moseley said.
+Mosely said.

 The church welcomed many musical performances from groups such as Joyful Noise and Gospel House.
 One of these groups is Micale and Tarik Clark of Houston, Texas.